jwworth/jakeworth/content/blog/week-in-review-week-13-2021.md

 import { Avatar } from 'modules/common/components/Avatar';
 ```

-The longer I write React, the more have come to depend on fuzzy find.
+The longer I write React, the more I have come to depend on fuzzy find.
 I've
 mapped fuzzy finding files to `CTRL-P` in Vim.
 I love not having to hold my
 project's directory structure in my head at all times.